- The individual performing this installation has a small bit of Linux experience.

-- a small warning: the installer for opEvents 1.2.3 may warn about two "incorrect checksum detected" for two files, if you install this version on top of the Opmantek Virtual Appliance version 8.5.6G or after other Opmantek applications that were released since opEvents 1.2.3.
+The installer for opEvents 1.2.3 may warn about two "incorrect checksum detected" for two files, if you install this version on top of the Opmantek Virtual Appliance version 8.5.6G, or after other Opmantek applications that were released since opEvents 1.2.3.
 These warnings are benign and you can safely confirm that the installer is allowed to 'overwrite' those files.

 conf/opCommon.nmisin an editor, go to the

 databasesection and change the server, username and password to reflect your MongoDB installation.

 The example below is from a default installation with a local MongoDB installed by the opEvents installer.
 Your entries should look similar to the following (but there might be extra settings related to other products):

 you'll need to initialize your MongoDB with suitable indices. opEvents version 1.2.2 and later take care of that step for you automatically.

 To perform this operation, run the following command as root:

 After completing your configuration changes you'll need to restart both the opEvents daemon (opeventsd) as well as the Opmantek daemon (omkd).

 First you should test opEvents: open up a web browser, and point it to "